Kekwulugo/Library/README.md

 This project allows you to create a digital library where you can store information about books you are currently reading or have already read.
 You can indicate the books read status and leave each book a review

 # Technology Used
 This project was built with HTML, CSS and vanilla JS.
-I was able to practice objects and objects construtors
+I was able to practice JS classes.

 ## Usage
 See the live demo here: https://kekwulugo.github.io/Library/